-I have been transferring through Istanbul Airport (IST) many times.
+I have transferred through Istanbul Airport (IST) many times.
 My first visit to Istanbul New Airport was at the beginning of June 2019, when I was waiting for a connection flight for over seven hours with my toddler and husband.
 The last time I got to experience the airport was at the beginning of 2022.

 TABLE OF CONTENT:

 - General Information about Istanbul new Airport (IST)

 - Istanbul airport transfer – Where is Istanbul Airport located?

 - What to expect from Istanbul new Airport (IST)

 - Sleeping and resting in Istanbul Airport (IST)